 When you can’t programmatically pull data from a single source of truth, you’re left with data gaps.
 At that point, it doesn’t matter if you have a few really, really good data points.

-Sure, with spreadsheets, you can finagle whatever data points you find to fill these gaps.
-But similar to shoving a round peg in a square hole, the final forecast won't look right.
+Sure, by managing your inventory in Google Sheets or another spreadsheet tool, you can finagle whatever data points you find to fill these gaps.
+But similar to shoving a round peg in a square hole, the final forecast won’t look right.

 Meanwhile, a single source of truth not only ensures you have no data gaps but that you’re using the most reliable data available (rather than using whatever nuggets you can find).
 As a result, you create a better forecast.